Phillip Rauls 70's pics with Atlantic Records # 7

 By the early 1970's, YES was a major concert draw throughout the world.
 As members of the band evolved in the early stages, a patched-together photo saved the day.
 This Atlantic press photo captured the nucleus of band members for years to follow.
 (L-R) Chris Squire, Jon Anderson, Rick Wakeman, Alan White and Steve Howe.

 YES drummer Alan White watches cautiously as producer Eddie Offord horse-plays with a leather whip.
-Never one to be without a toy, Eddie Offord carried a duck-caller on his belt holster and would often sound-off "Quacks" between songs from his seat at the mixing board at YES concerts.
+Never one to be without a toy and with a great sense of humor, Eddie Offord carried a duck-caller on his belt holster and would often sound-off loud "Quacks" between songs from his seat located at the mixing board at YES concerts.

 The "Close To The Edge" album by YES was their crowning achievement and stands up as their finest work.
 The U.S tour supporting this album featured The Eagles as opening act.
 As you might suspect, the tour kept an Atlantic promo guy very busy whereas both bands came-up with chart busting albums that established their careers.

-YES's superb soundman Eddie Offord displays a baloon image of himself created by Phillip for this bizarre (c) photo.
-On the serious side, Eddie Offord brillantly produced several YES LP's and also early Emerson, Lake and Palmer albums.
+YES's superb soundman Eddie Offord displays a baloon image of himself created by Phillip for this demented (c) photo.
+On the serious side, Eddie Offord was highly-respected sound technician and brillantly produced several key YES LP's while also producing Emerson, Lake and Palmer albums as well.
+His work captured the Progressive Rock movement in it's infancy.

-Phillip Rauls captures a self photo (c) at top of the stairwell of the Royal Sonesta Hotel, New Orleans 1973.
+Phillip Rauls captures a self portrait at the top of a stairwell mirror located at the Royal Sonesta Hotel in New Orleans, 1973.
+The Crescent City was a playground for many of Atlantic's rock bands.

 The Eagles released their first album on Asylum Records distrubuted by Atlantic.
 But get this: Their first major concert tour was performing as the opening act for headliners YES.
 Talk about a contrast of styles but the tour was a smashing success nevertheless.
 It appeared that The Eagles sailed into stardom by this monumental debut tour. (photo source unknown)

-The combination of YES and The Eagles on a concert tour was perhaps the greatest One-Two concert packages ever scheduled.
+YES and The Eagles joined together for a single concert tour was perhaps the greatest combination of a concert package ever scheduled.

-An early Eagles press photo from Asylum Records
+Pictured here is an early Eagles press photo from Asylum Records when the band was a foursome.

-Up-and-coming record industry mogul David Geffin (R) launched Asylum Records thru a deal with Atlantic.
-Upon that accord Phillip was assigned to promote and tour with the labels first artists: The Eagles, Jackson Brown, Jo Jo Gunne, Judee Sill, J.D.
+Up-and-coming record industry mogul David Geffen (R) launched Asylum Records thru a distribution deal with Atlantic Records.
+Upon that accord Phillip was assigned to promote and tour with Asylum's newly signed artists: The Eagles, Jackson Brown, Jo Jo Gunne, Judee Sill, J.D.
 Souther, Batdorf & Rodney, David Blue and Joni Mitchell.
-Standing left next to Geffin is Eagles drummer Don Henley.
+Above standing left next to Asylum Records president David Geffen is The Eagles drummer Don Henley.

 "Saturate Before Using" by Jackson Brown was the next album and tour scheduled for Phillip to partake.
 But this tour was scheduled for Jackson Brown to open for another Asylum artist, Joni Mitchell, whereas she was hyper-sensitive to being over shadowed by a newcomer.